hobu/gridpmr/bug.md

 # fixing a bug

-This file fixes a bug.
+This file fixes a bug for our presentation